modellurgist/sunburn/docs/solar_systems_overview.md

 - **Annual Energy Production**: 52.5 kWh/day * 365 days = 19,162.5 kWh/year

 These figures can vary based on actual sunlight exposure, shading, and system efficiency.
 Regular maintenance and optimal positioning can help ensure that the system operates at peak efficiency.

+The terms "panel" and "array" refer to different components and configurations within a solar energy system:

+### Solar Panel

+- **Definition**: A solar panel, also known as a photovoltaic (PV) module, is a single unit that consists of multiple solar cells.
+These cells convert sunlight directly into electricity through the photovoltaic effect.
+- **Components**: A solar panel typically includes a glass casing, a frame (usually aluminum), the solar cells themselves, a backing material, and wiring.
+- **Size and Capacity**: Panels come in various sizes and capacities, typically ranging from 250 to 450 watts per panel in residential and commercial applications.
+- **Purpose**: The primary function of a solar panel is to capture sunlight and convert it into electrical energy.

+### Solar Array

+- **Definition**: A solar array is a collection of multiple solar panels connected together to form a larger system.
+The array is designed to capture more sunlight and produce more electricity than a single panel.
+- **Components**: A solar array includes multiple solar panels, the mounting system to hold the panels, wiring to connect the panels, and often inverters to convert the direct current (DC) electricity produced by the panels into alternating current (AC) electricity for use in the power grid or for consumption.
+- **Size and Capacity**: The size and capacity of a solar array depend on the number of panels and their individual capacities.
+Arrays can range from small residential systems (e.g., 20 panels) to large commercial or utility-scale systems (e.g., thousands of panels).
+- **Purpose**: The primary function of a solar array is to generate a substantial amount of electrical energy by combining the output of multiple solar panels.

+### Key Differences

+1. **Scale**:
+   - **Panel**: Refers to a single unit of solar cells.
+   - **Array**: Refers to a system composed of multiple solar panels.

+2. **Output**:
+   - **Panel**: Produces a limited amount of electricity, based on its capacity (e.g., 300 watts).
+   - **Array**: Combines the output of multiple panels to produce a larger total amount of electricity (e.g., a 10 kW array with 30 panels each producing 350 watts).

+3. **Configuration**:
+   - **Panel**: Standalone unit, usually installed as part of a larger array.
+   - **Array**: A complete system that includes multiple panels, as well as other components like inverters and mounting structures.

+### Example

+Imagine a solar energy project for a residential home:
+- **Panels**: The project uses 20 solar panels, each rated at 300 watts.
+- **Array**: The 20 panels are connected together to form a solar array with a total capacity of 20 panels * 300 watts = 6,000 watts or 6 kW.

+In summary, a solar panel is an individual unit that generates electricity, while a solar array is a collection of panels working together to produce a larger amount of electricity.

+Generally, it is not possible or typical to replace just a part of a single solar panel if it has a defect.
+Here's why:

+1. **Integrated Design**:
+   - Solar panels are manufactured as integrated units, with solar cells encapsulated within layers of protective materials, including tempered glass, a polymer backing sheet, and an aluminum frame.
+This design ensures durability, weather resistance, and optimal performance.

+2. **Manufacturing and Repair Complexity**:
+   - Solar cells within a panel are interconnected and encapsulated in a way that makes accessing individual cells very difficult without damaging the surrounding components.
+Repairing or replacing individual cells would require breaking the seals and potentially compromising the integrity of the panel.

+3. **Cost and Practicality**:
+   - The cost of labor and specialized equipment needed to disassemble and repair a panel would often exceed the cost of replacing the entire panel.
+Additionally, finding and correcting the exact defect within a sealed and encapsulated unit is highly impractical.

+4. **Warranties and Replacement Policies**:
+   - Most solar panel manufacturers provide warranties that cover defects in materials and workmanship for a certain period (typically 10-25 years).
+If a defect is discovered, the warranty usually covers the replacement of the entire panel rather than attempting a repair.

+### Typical Approach to Defective Panels

+- **Diagnosis**: When a defect is suspected, technicians will test the panel's performance using tools like infrared cameras and multimeters to identify the issue.
+- **Replacement**: If a defect is confirmed and affects the panel's performance significantly, the entire panel is typically replaced under warranty or as part of standard maintenance procedures.
+- **Disposal and Recycling**: Defective panels are removed and properly disposed of or recycled.
+Many regions have recycling programs specifically for solar panels to recover valuable materials and minimize environmental impact.

+### Exceptions

+While the standard practice is to replace the entire panel, there are a few exceptions:
+- **Microinverters or Optimizers**: If the defect lies in an attached microinverter or power optimizer (rather than the panel itself), these components can be replaced independently.
+- **Minor Issues**: Minor issues such as loose wiring connections at the junction box can sometimes be repaired without replacing the panel, provided they are accessible and the repair does not compromise the panel's integrity.

+In summary, due to the integrated and sealed design of solar panels, it is not typical or feasible to replace only a part of a defective panel.
+Instead, the entire panel is usually replaced to ensure the reliability and performance of the solar array.